scaleway/terraform-provider-scaleway/docs/data-sources/vpc_routes.md

 In addition to all arguments above, the following attributes are exported:

 - `routes` - List of retrieved routes
-    - `id` - The associated route ID.
+    - `id` - The ID of the route.
       ~> **Important:** route IDs are [regional](../guides/regions_and_zones.md#resource-ids), which means they are of the form `{region}/{id}`, e.g. `fr-par/11111111-1111-1111-1111-111111111111
-    - `created_at` - Date and time of route's creation (RFC 3339 format).
+    - `created_at` - The date on which the route was created (RFC 3339 format).
-    - `destination` - Yhe destination IP or IP range of the route.
+    - `destination` - The destination IP or IP range of the route.
     - `description` - The description of the route.
     - `nexthop_ip` - The IP of the route's next hop.
     - `nexthop_name` - The name of the route's next hop.